 Our B’nei Mitzvah students always like to involve our student body and community in their b’nei mitzvah projects.
 They have spread awareness about various organizations including PAWS, ARK, Knock Knock Give A Sock, JCFS and more.

-Instead of enjoying opulent B'nai Mitzvah bashes, two of our Grade Seven students at CJDS and congregants at Anshe Emet Synagogue raised money to build a playground at Bright Star Church in the south side of Chicago.
+Instead of enjoying opulent B'nai Mitzvah bashes, two CJDS students who are congregants at Anshe Emet Synagogue raised money to build a playground at Bright Star Church in the south side of Chicago.
 Read more about their remarkable community service experience here!

 Poetry Pals is a Chicago non-profit youth arts organization that uses creative expression to promote understanding, cooperation and peace in our multi-faith society.
 They bring together Grade 4 classes from around the city and in diverse faith communities for partnership, expression and friendship through poetry, spoken word, rhythm, music and art.
 The past three years, our Grade Four students have participated in this program along with the students from Sacred Heart Schools and the Muslim Community Center (MCC) Academy.
 Watch the Poetry Pals video.